gavanderhoorn/dominh/README.md

 The library and CLI tools have been written for Python version 3.
 No specific OS dependencies are known, so all platforms with a Python 3 interpreter should be supported.
-Only Ubuntu Xenial and Bionic have been extensively tested however.
+Only Ubuntu Xenial, Bionic and Focal have been extensively tested however.

 ## Installation